-Events outside of CURA
+Events and opportunities outside of CURA

 Deadline is Friday, October 5.

 The Institute for Philosophy & Religion Lecture Series